B.Sc. Mass Communication

 Important Notice:

-Pan-Atlantic university is open to offering admission to students who wish to transfer from another institution of higher learning.
+Pan-Atlantic University is open to offering admission to students who wish to transfer from another institution of higher learning.
 However, applicants should be aware that only a few transfer applicants are offered admission each year, and only if they can show clearly that, because of their past performance, demonstrated values, and experiences, they are likely to make a significant contribution to Pan-Atlantic University.

 a.
 A transfer student must be a current student of the university from which he/she seeks to transfer and should have a clean disciplinary record.